 Zhangjiajie National Forest Park is one of China’s, and the world’s, most breathtaking natural scenic areas.
-China’s first ever national park, Zhangjiajie first opened its doors back in 1982.
+As China’s first ever national park, Zhangjiajie first opened its doors back in 1982.
 The huge sandstone pillars which it’s known for, however, were formed many millions of years ago.
-Most visitors flock to the Yuanjiajie and Tianzi Mountain districts to see them.
+And most visitors flock to the Yuanjiajie and Tianzi Mountain districts to see them.
 But for those who prefer quiet, Huangshi Village is also worthy of consideration.

 It would probably require at least 5 days to explore Zhangjiajie National Forest Park in full, though many spend 2 days here.
 I spent three full days hiking through the park, which felt like a good amount of time.
 Two should be plenty, though, if you choose your hiking routes wisely.

 Before my visit, I could only find articles about the park’s main highlights.
 I really had no idea about which particular hiking courses I could fit into a single day, or the best order to see things in.
 The staff at my hotel gave me some great tips upon my arrival, but it still would’ve been nice to have access to this info in advance.

 That’s why I decided to make a comprehensive guide, divided into three articles, which details some full-day walking routes you can go on during your time at the park.
 After a day exploring Yuanjiajie and Yangjiajie, I dedicated my second day to Tianzi Mountain.
 And on my third day, I’d go on to see Golden Whip Stream and Huangshi Village, which you’ll learn more about below.

 These guides are intended to give visitors a comprehensive rundown of the important practical info you need to know when visiting the park, together with a virtual walkthrough of the trails and their various highlights.